nextflow-io/nextflow/docs/developer-env.md

 ### Create and run a dev container

-A `devcontainer.json` file in your project directory tells VS Code how to access, create, and configure a development container.
+A `devcontainer.json` file in your project directory instructs VS Code how to access, create, and configure a development container.
 It can be used to run an application or to separate tools, libraries, or runtimes.

-You can alter your configuration to do things such as:
+The `devcontainer.json` can be used to:

 - Install additional tools in the container.
 - Automatically install extensions.